Neena Kulkarni: Career

 Neena Kulkarni is a celebrated Indian actress, director, and producer known for her remarkable contributions to Marathi and Hindi films, television, theatre, and international cinema.
 Born in 1955 to a family of doctors, she was educated at Canossa Convent High School and Elphinstone College with a degree in French in Mumbai.
 She started her career with Modelling and became the first Clearasil Girl in print media in the early 70s.
 She was married to Dilip Kulkarni until his passing in 2002.
 They have two children, both are also working in the entertainment industry and often work alongside her, continuing the family’s creative legacy.

 Neena began her artistic journey in the 1970s, performing in Marathi professional theatre and Hindi experimental theatre.
 Before that she debuted in a Marathi commercial play- Guntata Hruday He !
 Later under the mentorship of the legendary Pt.
 Satyadev Dubey, she starred in acclaimed plays such as Adhe Adhure, Mayavi Sarovar, and Educating Rita.
 This was the time when she met husband Dilip Kulkarni, who was also actively involved in direction and acting in experimental and commercial theatre.

 Neena declined early film offers from renowned directors like V. Shantaram and Shakti Samanta to focus on stage work since she found her passion growing.
 Her breakthrough in Marathi theatre came in 1978 when Dr. Vijaya Mehta cast her as Shabbo in Hamidabai Chi Kothi, which began her long-standing association with Marathi theatre.
 Notable stage performances include Mahasagar, Savitri, Akasmat, Dhyani Mani, Vatvat Savitri, Dehabhaan, Prem Patra and now Asen me Nasen Me.
 As a director, she has helmed acclaimed play recreation called- Mahasagar. some hindi theatre plays like ‘doctor aap bhi’ and its marathi adaptation- doctor tumhi suddha was critically acclaimed.
 Naagmandal directed by her husband Dilip and matichya gaadaache prakaran were some semi experimental plays she acted in.

 Her notable work in English theatre is still remembered by theatre enthusiasts– some of those plays were - Educating Rita, Mahatma Versus Gandhi, and Wedding Album.
 She is currently in My name is Gauhar jaan- the play, as Malka jaan and older Gauhar jaan.

 Her work in Marathi cinema has been widely recognized.
 She received the Maharashtra State Film Award for Best Actress for Savat Mazi Ladki, and her performance in the lead role as Aai in Mahesh Manjrekar’s film Aai gained critical acclaim as well as box office hit!

-In 2005-2006, Neena produced the her first film Shevri, which won the National Film Award for Best Feature Film in Marathi.
-She also played the lead character of Vidya Barve a middle class marathi middle aged wife/mother/daughter struggling to survive in Mumbai amidst her divorce.
+In 2005-2006, Neena produced her first film Shevri, which won the National Film Award for Best Feature Film in Marathi.
+She also played the lead character of Vidya Barve a middle class Marathi middle aged wife/mother/daughter struggling to survive in Mumbai amidst her divorce.
 She is forced to spend the night on the streets of Mumbai as she recounts her spree of turbulent relationships and decides to start her life afresh.
-This stands as Neena’s special and dear role and project till date- as mentioned by her in some of her interviews.
+This stands as Neena’s special role and project till date- as mentioned by her in some of her interviews.